-Chapter VIII Fraud (including Plagiarism)
+Chapter VIII Irregularities (including Fraud and Plagiarism)

-Article 8.1 Fraud
+Article 8.1 Irregularities, Fraud and Plagiarism

-- 1. Fraud, including 'plagiarism', means actions or omissions by a student which make it impossible in whole or in part to properly evaluate his/her knowledge, understanding and skills or creating the opportunity to commit fraud or plagiarism.
-Fraud includes but is not limited to a student: - having any unauthorized aids, texts or notes, or unauthorized electronic aids and/or communication devices at his or her disposal; - having communicated or tried to communicate with fellow students, either verbally or through gesture, without permission from an exam supervisor, examiner, or a member of the Board of Examiners; - having copied or tried to copy fellow students' answers, or having given another student the opportunity to copy his/her own answers; - having posed as someone else or having themselves represented by someone else at the examination; - having deliberately misled or tried to mislead an exam supervisor/invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam(ination), or having provided an opportunity for them to be misled. - 2.
+- 1. Irregularity means any act or omission by a student in violation of the rules, guidelines and instructions relating to (the completion of) examinations.
+This includes, among others, fraud and plagiarism. - 2.
+Fraud, including 'plagiarism', refers to actions or omissions by a student which make it impossible in whole or in part to properly evaluate their knowledge, understanding and skills or creating the opportunity for others to commit fraud or plagiarism.

+Fraud includes but is not limited to a student:

+- having any unauthorised aids, texts or notes, or unauthorised electronic aids and/or communication devices at their disposal; - having communicated or tried to communicate with fellow students, either verbally or through gesture, without permission from an exam supervisor, examiner, or a member of the Board of Examiners; - having copied or tried to copy fellow students' answers, or having given another student the opportunity to copy their own answers; - having posed as someone else or having themselves represented by someone else at the examination; - having deliberately misled or tried to mislead an exam supervisor/invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam(ination), or having provided an opportunity for them to be misled; - having collaborated on a graded assignment, paper or practical exercise, whereas this was not explicitly allowed (i.e., collusion). - 3.
 Plagiarism means the presentation of ideas or words from one's own or someone else's sources without proper acknowledgment of the sources.
+Plagiarism is considered to be fraud.